danidiaz/sse/README.md

 # SSE problem

+**UPDATE:** Actually, there wasn't any problem.
+I just misunderstood how server-sent events worked and my code was wrong.
+See [this link](https://simonprickett.dev/a-look-at-server-sent-events/) for a good overview.
+Notice in particular that properly closing the connection from the server side involves sending a special message (not defined by the protocol itself) that the client must recognize and expect.

 A repo for reproducing a problem (?) with wai-extra server-sent events.

 The example uses cabal-install >= 3.0 (check the cabal.freeze file for the